-The Board of Directors has standing Audit, Executive, Nominating/Corporate Governance and Compensation Committees.
+The Board of Directors has standing Audit, Nominating/Corporate Governance, and Organization and Compensation Committees.
 The members of the Audit Committee are Messrs.
 Jake Garn, Chairperson, Robert Daines and Joel Peterson.
-The Executive Committee presently consists of Messrs.
-Joel Peterson, Chairperson and Robert Whitman.
 The Nominating/Corporate Governance Committee consists of Messrs.
 Joel Peterson, Chairperson, Robert Daines and Ms. Kay Stepp.
-The Compensation Committee consists of Ms. Kay Stepp, Chairperson, and Messrs.
+The Organization and Compensation Committee consists of Ms. Kay Stepp, Chairperson, and Messrs.
 Dennis Heiner, Brian Krisak and Robert Daines.

-The Audit Committee met three times during the 2002 fiscal year.
+The Audit Committee functions on behalf of the Board of Directors in accordance with section 3(a)(58)(A) of the Securities Exchange Act and met five times during the 2003 fiscal year.
 Its functions are: (i) to review and approve the selection of, and all services performed by, the Company's independent auditors; (ii) to review the Company's internal controls and audit functions; and (iii) to review and report to the Board of Directors with respect to the scope of internal and external audit procedures, accounting practices and internal accounting, and financial and risk controls of the Company.
-Each of the members of the Audit Committee are independent as defined in Sections 303.01(B)(2)(a) and (3) of the New York Stock Exchange Listing Standards.
+Each of the members of the Audit Committee is independent as defined in Sections 303.01(B)(2)(a) and (3) of the New York Stock Exchange Listing Standards.
+The Board of Directors has determined that one of the Audit Committee members, Robert Daines, is a "financial expert" as defined in S-K 401(h) adopted under the Securities Exchange